Schengen Area: Short-stay and transit visas

 The rules applicable to short-term entry visas into the Schengen Area are set out in EU regulations which contain two lists: a list of the nationalities (or classes of travel document holder) which require a visa for a short-term stay (the Annex I list) and a list which do not (the Annex II list).

+Visitors from visa exempt countries will be required to submit their details for approval via the ETIAS system.
 Being listed in the visa-free list will sometimes but not always exempt the listed nationality or class from the requirement to obtain a work permit if they wish to take up employment or self-employed activity during their stay; business trips are not normally considered employment in this sense.

 An application for a Schengen visa should be submitted to the embassy or consulate of the country which the traveller intends to visit.
 If a traveller plans to visit multiple countries in the Schengen Area, the application should be submitted to the embassy or consulate of the main destination.
 If the main destination cannot be determined, the traveller should apply for the visa at the embassy or consulate of the Schengen member state of first entry.
 Often, external service providers are contracted by certain diplomatic missions to process, collect and return visa applications.

-The standard application fee for a Schengen visa is EUR 80.
-There is a reduced visa application fee of EUR 40 for children aged 6 to 12.
+The standard application fee for a Schengen visa is €90.
+There is a reduced visa application fee of €45 for children aged 6 to under 12.
 The visa application fee is waived for children under the age of 6.
 Where an application is submitted to an external service provider, an additional service fee may have to be paid.
 The visa application fee (and the additional service fee, if applicable) are not refundable regardless of the outcome of the application.